stefanvstein/stonehorse.candy/README.md

 trampoline(isEven(200000));
 ```

-A recursive function returns a Supplier of a RecursiveVal.
-The RecursiveVal either contains a final value or a continuation.
-The continuation may be another function that returns a RecursiveVal.
-The trampoline will call the repeatedly returned continuations as long as they returned.
+A recursive function returns a Supplier of a Continuation.
+The Continuation either contains a final value or another function returning a Continuation.
+The trampoline will call the repeatedly returned continuation function as long as they returned.
 When none is returned the eventual final value is returned.
-The functions done and recur produce the apropriate RecursiveVals, with final value or continuation.
+The functions done and recur produce the apropriate Continuations, with final value or continuation.

 Three other functions lazy, seq, and stop are used similarily to produce lazy recursion through a the Iterator interface.
 Using these, the lazy iterators in Iterables.java becomes pretty easy to implement.